tristantanjh/TechJam2024/README.md

 ## Installation

-Before running the application, make sure that you have all prior dependencies installed (python, panel, pymupdf, langchain, openai, etc).
+Before running the application, make sure that you have all prior dependencies installed (python, langchain, openai, node.js etc).
 Also make sure that you have setup a prepopulated Neo4J database, Azure Speech Service, and Jira API, as well as having an OpenAI API Key.

 1. Clone the repository to your local machine.